-Employee advocacy is the process of operationalizing the way content is delivered to employees so that they can share on their social media channels and engage with external stakeholders.
+The definition of employee advocacy is pretty simple.
+Employee advocacy is operationalizing how content is delivered to employees to share on their social media channels and engage with external stakeholders.

 But don’t take my word for it.
-For years, research and data have proven this point and it couldn’t be more true today:
+For years, research and data have proven this point, and it couldn’t be more true today: